Multi-agent system

-A multi-agent system (MAS or "self-organized system") is a computerized system composed of multiple interacting intelligent agents.
+A multi-agent system (MAS) or "self-organized system" is a computational system composed of multiple interacting intelligent agents.
 Multi-agent systems can solve problems that are difficult or impossible for an individual agent or a monolithic system to solve.
 Intelligence may include methodic, functional, procedural approaches, algorithmic search or reinforcement learning.
 With advancements in large language models (LLMs), LLM-based multi-agent systems have emerged as a new area of research, enabling more sophisticated interactions and coordination among agents.

 Despite considerable overlap, a multi-agent system is not always the same as an agent-based model (ABM).
 The goal of an ABM is to search for explanatory insight into the collective behavior of agents (which do not necessarily need to be "intelligent") obeying simple rules, typically in natural systems, rather than in solving specific practical or engineering problems.
 The terminology of ABM tends to be used more often in the science, and MAS in engineering and technology.
 Applications where multi-agent systems research may deliver an appropriate approach include online trading, disaster response, target surveillance and social structure modelling.

 Concept

 Multi-agent systems consist of agents and their environment.
-Typically multi-agent systems research refers to software agents.
-However, the agents in a multi-agent system could equally well be robots, humans or human teams.
-A multi-agent system may contain combined human-agent teams.
+Typically, research on multi-agent systems refers to software agents.
+However, the agents in a multi-agent system could equally well be robots, humans, or human teams, and may consist of combined human-agent teams.

 Agents can be divided into types spanning simple to complex.
 Categories include: